|

 corroborating evidence.
 And decide for yourself whether or not the conclusion

+is valid.
 To summarize: the method I use, in

 a nutshell, is: analyze, correlate, draw inferences, and corroborate.
 I'd like